mbachmann/demo-smallinvoice-api/README.md

-# Todo App Spring Boot Thymeleaf REST jQuery
+# Demo Small Invoice Api

-A single page application by using JSON with jQuery.
+A demo project for the smallinvoice api component

 ## Overview

-We will implement simple Rest Api whioch is calling the smallinvoice api through the smallinvoice api component:
+We will implement simple Rest Api which is calling the smallinvoice api through the smallinvoice api component:

 [https://github.com/mbachmann/smallinvoice-api-parent](https://github.com/mbachmann/smallinvoice-api-parent)